CircaVictor/actblue-analysis-1378435/README.md

 * Contributions by State
   * individual id - contributor individual id
   * location id - the contribution origin location. multiple individuals may be at the same location
-  * first name: contributor's first initial
+  * first name - contributor's first initial
-  * last name: contributor's last
+  * last name - contributor's last
-  * amount
+  * amount - contribution amount
   * contributed date
-  * recipient committee fec id
+  * recipient committee fec id - the FEC committee id of the
-  * transction id
+  * transction id - the transaction id filed by ActBlue
-  * contribution aggregate
+  * contribution aggregate - total aggregate this individual has given
-  * in kind
   * form type
-  * memo
+  * memo - memo text for the contribution. may contain additional insights
   * zip code
   * state
 * Recipient Committees